marcellmars/letssharebooks/README.md

  0. run Calibre's content server (help: http://bit.ly/111IWwt)
  1. download [letssharebooks.sh] [1]
+ 1a. (or on OSX if you want just to double click download the same script but with .command extension [letssharebooks.command][3]
  2. open the terminal and change directory where you downloaded [letssharebooks.sh] [1]
  3. run it: